This page describes the various options for connecting to a Managed Service for Microsoft Active Directory domain.

 If you must use the IP address to connect, you can create an inbound DNS policy on your VPC network so it can use the same name resolution services that Managed Microsoft AD uses.
 Managed Microsoft AD uses Cloud DNS to provide name resolution to Managed Microsoft AD domain using Cloud DNS Peering.

-To use the inbound DNS policy, you must configure your on-premises systems or name servers to forward DNS queries to the proxy IP address located in the same region as the Cloud VPN tunnel or Cloud Interconnect attachment (VLAN) that connects your on-premises network to your VPC network.
+To use the inbound DNS policy, you must configure your on-premises systems or name servers to forward DNS queries to the proxy IP address located in the same region as the Cloud VPN tunnel or VLAN attachment that connects your on-premises network to your VPC network.
 Learn about creating an inbound server policy.

 Managed Microsoft AD does not support nested peering, so only networks that are directly authorized for Active Directory can access the domain.
 Peers of the authorized network cannot reach the Managed Microsoft AD domain.